T-Lind/CSCE314/java/src/HW7/README.txt

 Example 1:
 ```
-From Homer to Marge: My doctor said don't walk.
+From Homer to Marge My doctor said don't walk.
-From Marge to Homer: That was a traffic signal!
+From Marge to Homer That was a traffic signal!
-From Bart to Homer: There’s a 4:30 in the morning now?
+From Bart to Homer There’s a 4:30 in the morning now?
-From Homer to Bart: D'oh!
+From Homer to Bart D'oh!
-From Bart to Homer: flooding the message queue...
+From Bart to Homer flooding the message queue...
 ...
 ```

 Example 2:
 ```
-From Homer to Marge: My doctor said don't walk.
+From Homer to Marge My doctor said don't walk.
-From Marge to Homer: That was a traffic signal!
+From Marge to Homer That was a traffic signal!
-From Bart to Homer: There’s a 4:30 in the morning now?
+From Bart to Homer There’s a 4:30 in the morning now?
-From Homer to Bart: D'oh!
-From Bart to Homer: flooding the message queue...
+From Bart to Homer flooding the message queue...
 ...
 ```